-PSYC 2500 Fundamentals of Psychology

-A general survey course designed to introduce the student to fundamental methods and content of contemporary psychology.
+PSYC 2500 Fundamentals of Psychology 3-0-3 A general survey course designed to introduce the student to fundamental methods and content of contemporary psychology.
 PSYC 2500 is required of all psychology majors.
 PSYC 2500H Honors Fundamentals of Psychology 3-0-3 A general survey course designed to introduce the student to the fundamental methods and content of contemporary psychology.
 PSYC 2500H substitutes for PSYC 2500.

-PSYC 2700 Human Growth and Development 3-0-3 The study of human growth and development across the lifespan, with emphasis on normal growth and milestones achieved in the physical, cognitive, social, and emotional systems.
+PSYC 2700 Human Growth and Development 3-0-3 The study of human growth and development across the lifespan, with emphasis on normal growth and milastene achieved in the physical combined in starts.

+growth and milestones achieved in the physical, cognitive, social, and emotional systems.
 Educational, personal, and familial contexts that influence life satisfaction, mental and physical health are highlighted.

-PSYC 3000 Psychology as a Career 1-0-1 Prerequisite: PSYC 2500.
+PSYC 3000 Psychology as a Career

+Prerequisite: PSYC 2500.
 Open to all students considering psychology as a major and career.
 An exploration of psychology as a major and a career.

-- PSYC 3110 Educational Psychology 3-0-3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor.
+PSYC 3110 Educational Psychology 3-0-3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor; ACED 2999 or ARED 2999 or COMD 2999 or FLED 2999 or KSPE 2999 or MGED 2999 or MUE 2999 or SEED 2999 or SPEC 2999.
 Application of psychological principles, theories, and methodologies to issues of teaching and learning in schools.
-(Successful completion of 20 hours of field experience is required.) - PSYC 3120 Psychoeducational Aspects of Early Childhood 3-0-3 Prerequisite: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor.
+(Successful completion of 20 hours of field experience is required.)

+PSYC 3120 Psychoeducational Aspects of Early Childhood 3-0-3 Prerequisites: PSYC 2500 or PSYC 2700 and acceptance to Teacher Education or approval of instructor; ECED 2999 or SPEC 2999.
 Application of psychological principles, theories, and methodologies to issues of physical, cognitive, affective, and social development of the young child in school settings, especially ages three through eight.
-(Successful completion of 20 hours of field experience required). - PSYC 3130 Educational Psychology for Teachers of Adults 3-0-3 Prerequisite: Acceptance to the TTIE degree program in the College of Education or approval of instructor.
+(Successful completion of 20 hours of field experience required).

+- PSYC 3130 Educational Psychology for Teachers of Adults 3-0-3 Prerequisite: Acceptance to the TTIE degree program in the College of Education or approval of instructor.
 Application of psychological principles, theories, and methodologies to issues of teaching and learning for adults.
-This course does not substitute for PSYC 3110 or PSYC 3120 in meeting teacher education degree requirements.
+This course does not substitute for PSYC 3110 or PSYC 3120 in meeting teacher education degree requirements. - PSYC 3200 Child Psychology 3-0-3 Prerequisite: PSYC 2500.

-3 to 12 credit hours

-PSYC 3200 Child Psychology

-Prerequisite: PSYC 2500.
 A clinical-research approach to understanding the psychological and developmental problems which emerge in the period from conception through adolescence.
-From a topical perspective, there is focus on pathological conditions which contribute to adjustment, learning and health problems.

-PSYC 3210 Adolescent and Young Adult Psychology 3-0- 3 Prerequisite: PSYC 2500.
+From a topical perspective, there is focus on pathological conditions which contribute to adjustment, learning and health problems. - PSYC 3210 Adolescent and Young Adult Psychology 3-0-3 Prerequisite: PSYC 2500.
 The course focuses on normative development from pubescence through young adulthood.
-Emphasis is placed on theory, research, and in plications of achievements of this period, such as establishment of identity and independent nce, and how family, peers, schools, media and community may impact development.
-Topic es include the implications of risk factors to developmental outcomes of individuals of these ages.

-PSYC 3220 Adult Psychology and Gerontology 3-0-3 Prerequisite: PSYC 2500.
+Emphasis is placed on theory, research, and implications of achievements of this period, such as establishment of identity and independence, and how family, peers, schools, media and community may impact development.
+Topics include the implications of risk factors to developmental outcomes of individuals of these ages. - PSYC 3220 Adult Psychology and Gerontology 3-0-3 Prerequisite: PSYC 2500.
 The course focuses on development from early adulthood through late old age for changes in biological, cognitive, social, and personality domains.
 Emphasis is placed on normative aging processes and issues in successful aging.
 Topics include issues in marriage, career, parenting, retirement, physical and mental helath, and transitioning into new roles.

-PSYC 3300 Applied Behavior Analysis I

-Prerequisite: PSYC 2500.
+PSYC 3300 Applied Behavior Analysis I 3-0-3 Prerequisite: PSYC 2500.
 Concepts and methods of behavior analysis and social learning.
 Emphasis is on the procedures associated with respondent and operant conditioning.
 A fieldbased behavior modification experiment is required of all students.